scipy-conference/scipy_proceedings/papers/aldcroft/my_paper.rst

 appropriate telemetry data.
 After initialization the model parameters for each fit iteration are sent and the worker computes the model and :math:`Chi^2` fit statistic.
 All of the individual :math:`Chi^2` values are then summed.
 In this way the communication overhead between master and workers is minimal.
-The figure below illustrates the process.
+Figure 6 illustrates the process.

 .. figure:: parallel.png

+   Schematic illustration of parallelizing the fitting process by breaking the data and model generation into smaller time slices.

 The actual job of handling the interprocess communication and job creation is done with the mpi4py [MPI4PY]_ package using the MPICH2 [MPICH2]_ library.
 As